Jhwhyte/PythonProjects/README.md

 # Python for Geo-spatial programming:

-This includes a brief sample of my school-related projects at the University of Maryland-Colelge park.
+This includes a brief sample of my school-related projects at the University of Maryland-College Park.